 There is a ton of false information out there.
-Some of it is misguided, and some of it is just left over from when vehicles were made in a different way to completely different regulations.
-This new post format is going to pose these questions to our top tier technicians to find out once and for all if they are FACT or MYTH.
+Some of it is misguided, and some of it is just leftover from when vehicles were made in a different way to completely different regulations.
+Here are the answers, straight from our experts.

 Don’t run your gas tank empty, it will clog your fuel pump (!?)

 If you are a millennial or Gen Xer, there is a very good chance that you were taught to never run your gas tank completely empty because it would clog up your fuel pump and you would shorten the life of your engine components.
 We have heard this many times ourselves, and we understand why it would be a concern, since fuel pump replacement is not a trivial repair.
 The real question is, though, does this sentiment hold true today?

 Nearly every vehicle on the road has a fuel pump inside the gas tank.
 This is true.
 This fuel pump is located right down at the bottom of the tank to ensure that it can get every last drop of fuel from the tank should you run dry.
 It is also true that your fuel tank could have dirt and debris in it, possibly from a corroding fuel tank, or condensation accumulating after many short trips around the neighbourhood.
 When you combine these two truths though, does that mean the dirt and debris will clog your fuel pump if you run your tank dry?